mdtaslim/NamingConvention/docs/dotnet/code-naming-convention/Readme.md

   - [Resources](#resources)
 </details>

+# What is naming convention
+A naming convention is a convention for naming thing.
+In computer programming, a naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.

+# Why naming convention important
+In software development, consistency is a fundamental principle that affects code quality, collaboration, and project success.
+Inconsistent naming conventions are a common issue.
+Developers may inadvertently mix different naming styles & leading to confusion and complications.
+So, let's now see how the naming convention affects an application.

+- **Code Comprehension**:
+	Inconsistent naming conventions make it difficult for developers to extract information and lead to confusion in understanding aspects of a system..
+So if naming convention maintained
+	- It Improves clarity in case of ambiguity
+	- It improve Findability/Searchability/Readability/Transparency
+	- It helps formalize expectations and promote consistency within a development team.
+	- It provides better understanding in case of code reuse after a long interval of time.

+- **Code Maintenance:**
+	Inconsistent naming conventions can lead to maintenance terrible.
+Working on large application some developers unknowingly introduce new naming conventions, making it difficult to ensure consistency.
+It costs time and money, and can lead to nasty bugs.
+So mainginting naming convention
+	- It reduce the effort needed to read and understand source code.
+	- It let the programmer focus on more important issues than syntax and naming standards.
+	- It reduce bugs, or easily fixable.

+- **Collaboration:**
+	Create inconsitency when different people uses different naming conventions and lead to conflicts and hinder effective collaboration.
+You have to be able to communicate about problems, solutions and results.
+Without following a naming convention how do you tell someone else what to do, how to help, or even what it is that is a problem?
+	- `The best code communicates itself` .
+Any member of a development will be able to read and understand the code of another member through code.
+	- It facilitate and let programmers share their code with each other without losing focus on formatting.
+	- It help programmers to formalize and standardize their work as a team

+- **Project Quality:**
+	Consistency in naming conventions is a crucial aspect of code quality.
+A project with consistent and well-maintained code is easier to maintain, debug, and extend.
+	- It helps improve quality & developers productivity

+- **Transfer knowledge:**
+	It's hard for someone to read or understand another member's code, even harder if he leaves.
+When a member join from different stack or not, if he just follow & see how naming is done in whole project, he will grasp without blindly following along and can discuss constructively.
+	- It improves understanding for everybody & allows transferring the project to another team with reduced costs
+	- Onboarding new team members is faster
+	— Distinct teams that rely on the code built by other teams won’t have problem understanding properly named interface and its entities.

+# Naming convention guideline
+This guideline will provide a consistent set of naming conventions that results in names that make immediate sense to developers.

-**Note**: this guideline is only for naming convention.
+**note:** this guideline is only for naming convention.
 No code quality rules (except naming conventions) are added in this guideline.

-# Why naming convention
-**Improved Communication** — “The best code communicates itself” .
-Any member of a development will be able to read and understand the code of another member through code.
-**Improved Code integration** — Distinct teams that rely on the code built by other teams won’t have problem understanding properly named interface and its entities.
-**Improved Consistency** — Helps formalize expectations and promote consistency within a development team.
-**Improved clarity** — Provides better understanding in case of code reuse after a long interval of time.
-Enhances clarity in cases of potential ambiguity.

 ## Choose your words
 ✅ Do use word (descriptive names) which have to reveal your intention